 - Copy of Visa

 - Financial documents (less than 6 months old)

 - Original transcripts from all schools attended

 - Any other evidence that might help explain the nature of the violation

-- Once you receive a response from USCIS, you must bring those documents to ISSS to update the system.
-Please note there is no guarantee of approval of change of status.
+Note: Once you receive a response from USCIS, you must bring those documents to ISSS to update the system.
+Please note there is no guarantee of approval of reinstatement.
 Denial means you must leave the U.S.